Dustglaxy/MT2_PT/README.md

 ```
-# frozen_model.pb is a DeepMD potential for monolayer MoTe2.
+# frozen_model.pb is a temperature-dependent DeepMD potential for monolayer MoTe2.

 # LAMMPS input settings for a DeepMD model